 Model: Galaxy Tab S3

 Summary: The Samsung Galaxy Tab S3 is the latest in the company’s flagship tablet line.
+Compare this to the Asus Transformer Prime Infinity tf700t review to figure out which tablet is right for you.
 The improvements it brings are incremental, especially on the exterior, but they are just the right refinements that may make this the Android tablet to beat.
 Namely, features like quad speakers tuned by AKG, HDR support, and an included S Pen stylus.

 What We Liked